Jaywaa/Stitch-Payment-Request-Lambda/README.md

 ```

 ### Community
-Please direct any conversation to the (Stitch Slack community)[stitch-community.slack.com]
+Please direct any conversation to the [Stitch Slack community](stitch-community.slack.com)